XAMPPRocky/tokei/CONTRIBUTING.md

 let y = 0; // default y position
 ```

 The `line_comment` property expects an array of strings, as some languages have
-multiple syntaxes for defining a a single line comment.
+multiple syntaxes for defining a single line comment.
 For example `PHP` allows
 both `#` and `//` as comments.

 ```json